Measuring the impact

-Different aspects of space weather have a variety of impacts on mankind and our technology.
+Different aspects of space weather have a variety of impacts on mankind and the technology we use.

-The Met Office Space Weather Operations Centre uses scales developed by the National Oceanic and Atmospheric Administration (NOAA).
-These scales are used world-wide to classify space weather conditions and communicate the impact on people and systems.
-These are numbered scales similar to those used to describe hurricanes or earthquakes.
+The Met Office Space Weather Operations Centre (MOSWOC) uses numbered scales developed by the National Oceanic and Atmospheric Administration (NOAA).
+These scales are similar to those used to describe hurricanes or earthquakes and are used world-wide to classify space weather conditions and communicate the impact on people and systems.

-They describe the level of disturbance and possible impacts for three types of space weather, radio blackouts (R scale), geomagnetic storms (G scale) and solar radiation storms (S scale).
+The NOAA scales describe the level of disturbance and possible impacts for three types of space weather:

-The level of impact is dependent on the technological systems in use which vary widely across the globe.
+The level of impact depends on the technological systems in use.
+This varies widely across the globe.
 For example the UK power grid has much shorter and more highly connected transmission lines than those in North America so it is less susceptible to space weather.
-In 2013 the Royal Academy of Engineering report on extreme space weather reported on the impacts on engineered systems and infrastructures specific to the UK.
-On the basis of this report and subsequent work with Government and partners, the Met Office developed a UK specific impact scale which is used in our forecasts, alerts and warnings.

 Geomagnetic storms are large disturbances in the Earth's magnetic field caused by changes in the solar wind and interplanetary magnetic field (IMF) structure.
-These changes in the solar wind arise from disturbances on the Sun, such as in powerful coronal mass ejections (CMEs).
+These changes in the solar wind arise from disturbances on the sun, such as in powerful coronal mass ejections (CMEs).
 Their effect can be felt for a number of days.
-With the right magnetic configuration, increases in solar wind speed and density, large amounts of energy can be transferred into the Earth's geomagnetic system.
-The ability to predict the magnetic orientation of CMEs as they leave the Sun's surface and the time taken to travel to the Earth are key to improving space weather forecasts.
+With the right magnetic configuration, and increases in solar wind speed and density, large amounts of energy can be transferred into the Earth's geomagnetic system.
+The effect of geomagnetic storms can result in impacts to power systems, spacecraft operations and other communications systems such as GNSS/GPS or HF radio comms.

-In association with large solar flares, solar radiation storms may also be released.
+In association with large solar flares, solar radiation storms may also occur.
 These storms, consisting of very high energy protons, primarily impact polar regions.
-This is called polar cap absorption and their main affect is to degrade high frequency communications in these regions.
+This is called polar cap absorption and their main affect is to degrade HF comms in these regions.

 Although the atmosphere provides a significant level of protection charging and radiation from space weather events have been shown to occasionally impact ground based systems as well.
 Similarly aircraft, crews and passengers on high latitude polar routes may on very rare occasions, be exposed to elevated radiation levels.